giangvo/alfred-source-code-workflow/README.md

     + Stash

 ## Installation
-1. Download latest node version > 6.x. (https://nodejs.org/dist/v6.2.2/)
+~~1.
+Download latest node version > 6.x. (https://nodejs.org/dist/v6.2.2/)~~
-2. Download worfklow in `wf` folder of this repo
+~~2.
+Download worfklow in `wf` folder of this repo~~ ~~3.
+Import workflow~~

-3. Import workflow
+### Clone and prepare
+1. Clone this repo.
-4. Open workflow folder in terminal and run `npm install` to install node modules
+2. Open workflow folder in terminal and run `npm install` to install node modules
-5. Make sure there is a config file - `config.js` in root folder of workflow.
+3. Make sure there is a config file - `config.js` in root folder of workflow.
 If it is not existed, please clone the file `config.sample.js` and rename it to `config.js`

+### Link source code to Alfred workflow folder.
+(If you find a better way, please suggest us.
+Thanks)
+1. Open Alfred Preferences --> Workflows tab --> New blank workflow --> Right click to the new created workflow --> Open in Finder.
+2. Copy all files (include generated `node_modules` folder) to the your new created workflow folder.
+Aternatively, you can create a sympolic link from source code folder to actual workflow folder.

 ## Usage
 ### Commands